Rutherther/vhdl-i2c/doc/index.md

 # Conclusion
 Both master and slave have been verified to be working in simulation and on an FPGA board.
-All found issues were found, and when the issues were found on the FPGA, but not in simulation, a new testcase has been added to make sure the behavior is verified if there were any changes made.
+All found issues were solved, and when the issues were found on the FPGA, but not in simulation, a new testcase has been added to make sure the behavior is verified again if there were any changes made.

 The components correctly monitor the bus even when they are not being used, and output if the bus is busy or not.
-There are errors reported in case something went wrong (cannot set ``sda``, arbitration lost, etc.).
+There are errors reported in case something went wrong (wrong ``sda`` level, arbitration lost, etc.).
 This should make the I2C components usable in real applications even if more masters are incorporated on the bus.

 There are some things that could be added or changed in the future, such as:

 - 10 bit addressing support
 - More error states (timeout)
-- Multiple possible ``scl`` frequencies
+- Multiple possible ``scl`` frequencies switchable after synthesis
 - Adding behavioral I2C master and I2C slave modules for simulation

 The 10 bit addressing is not currently supported, although its support should not be hard